-Urbanization and the resulting shrinkage of green spaces in cities are a boon for mosquitoes that transmit pathogens, including Aedes aegypti (dengue) and Culex quinquefasciatus (lymphatic filariasis).
+Urbanization and the resulting shrinkage of green spaces in cities can be considered a boon for mosquitoes that transmit diseases, such as Aedes aegypti (dengue) and Culex quinquefasciatus (lymphatic filariasis).
 More adapted to urban areas, they benefit from the decline in populations of other mosquito species.

 "The vector species have adapted to urban environments.
 As green areas are reduced, wild species gradually disappear, and urban-adapted species dominate the territory.
-They are the species that transmit the most pathogens," said one of the authors of the study, Antônio Ralph Medeiros-Sousa, a Ph.D. student at FSP-USP with a scholarship from FAPESP.
+They are precisely the species that transmit the most pathogens," said one of the authors of the study, Antônio Ralph Medeiros-Sousa, a PhD student at FSP-USP with a scholarship from FAPESP.

-Five species accounted for 68 percent of the insects collected: Culex nigripalpus, Aedes albopictus, C. quinquefasciatus, A. fluviatilis and A. scapularis.
-Other vector species—C. declarator, A. aegypti, C. chidesteri, Limatus durhami and C. lygrus—were also found more frequently in the urban parks.
-Scientists also showed that vector species make out for seven out of the eight most-common species found in the research's general sampling.
+Five species accounted for 68% of the insects collected: Culex nigripalpus, Aedes albopictus, C. quinquefasciatus, A. fluviatilis and A. scapularis.
+Other vector species - C. declarator, A. aegypti, C. chidesteri, Limatus durhami and C. lygrus - were also found more frequently in the urban parks.
+Scientists also showed that vector species make out for seven out of the eight most common species found in the research's general sampling.

 The study also shows significant differences between the parks in terms of species richness.
-Sixteen species were collected from Ibirapuera Park, which is 1.58 km², compared with 47 species from Anhanguera Park, which is 9.5 km².
-As expected, smaller green fragments are more susceptible to environmental disturbances, which mainly drive out the less-abundant insect species.
+Sixteen species were collected from Ibirapuera Park, which is 1.58 km² in area, compared with 47 species from Anhanguera Park (9.5 km²).
+As expected, smaller green fragments are more susceptible to environmental disturbances, which mainly drive out the less abundant insect species.

 "Collecting almost 50 mosquito species in an urban park is impressive," Medeiros-Souza said.
 "We didn't expect such a large number.
 It was a surprise, even though we knew some areas, including Anhanguera Park, must have higher diversity because of their size."

 "It doesn't mean there will be more disease.
 The other factor that determines the incidence of disease is the presence of pathogens, such as dengue, Zika or yellow fever virus.
-The study shows that there's an imbalance, with less species diversity in smaller and less conserved areas," said co-author Mauro Marrelli, associate professor at FSP-USP and Medeiros-Sousa's Ph.D. supervisor.
+The study shows that there's an imbalance, with less species diversity in smaller and less conserved areas," said another author of the study, Mauro Marrelli, associate professor at FSP-USP and Medeiros-Sousa's PhD supervisor.